affinitydb/doc/mvSQL reference.md

 Here prop2 is stored directly with the value of that expression executed at UPDATE execution time, while prop3 is stored in type EXPR, which is evaluated when query.

-It’s also possible to invoke such a property with parameters (up to 254).
+It's also possible to invoke such a property with parameters (up to 254).
 E.g.

   mvcommand>
   INSERT prop1=3, prop2=$(prop1-:0);